 So Whats it all about?

-The NEFTA Classic is a major Field Target competition that attracts competitors from all round the UK and beyond including Italy, Spain, France, Germany Belgium and USA.
+The NEFTA Classic is a major Field Target competition that attracts competitors from all round the UK and beyond including Ireland, Italy, Spain, France, Germany Belgium and USA.
 The Classic has been running since 1991 to a tried and tested format.
-In 2018 this will be the 29h year it has run.
+In 2022 this was the 31st year it has run.
 The NEFTA Classic is a two day event where competitors shoot a combination of 40 knockdown and 40 American silhouette targets each day.
 The latter is a demanding style of shooting that is relatively unusual in the UK outside the NEFTA region although in recent years other regions have adopted the silhouette series to run alongside their Winter League main events.
 The BFTA has also now included a silhouette league in the GP series.

 NEFTA Classic Rules

 1. Target Ranges :-

 2. All shots to be taken STANDING.
 There are no other positions allowed at all